makkus/freckles/README.rst

 *freckles* is configuration management for your working environment (workstation, remote server, virtual machine, container), removing or hiding some more advanced features configuration management frameworks usually offer, for the sake of simplicity and a quick turnaround.

-For now, *freckles* provides two interfaces, which tackle slightly different scenarios and workflows: *freckles* itself, and *frecklecute*:
+For now, *freckles* provides two (command-line) interfaces, which tackle slightly different scenarios and workflows: *freckles* itself, and *frecklecute*:

 *freckles*
     a bit of an experiment, configuration management with a slight twist.
 Instead of describing your infrastructure, you describe the shape of your software or data, then *freckles* tries to figure out how to map that onto whatever (physical or virtual) hardware you are working on.